 After your hearing aids are set to your satisfaction, we’ll plan to see you back semiannually for a deep clean of your hearing aids.
 This is also a great opportunity to ask any questions that may have come up over the last 6 months.
 Over time, should your hearing loss or listening needs change, we will continue to make adjustments to your hearing aids.

-Assistive Listening Device (ALD) and Workplace Accommodation Evaluations
+Assistive Communication Technology (ACT) and Workplace Accommodation Evaluations